 For additional detail on this goal and our strategies, see Our Plan for Impact, 2013-2018.

 In 2017 we are initiating a new approach for our Nonprofit Capacity Building funding.
 Key improvements will include multi-year funding for grantees, increased interactions with program staff, and built-in peer support among awarded organizations.
+With the change in structure, applicants should pay attention to our refined eligibility and priority consideration criteria.
 Current funding opportunities are announced through a Request for Proposal process.